GSingh08/Pac_Man/README.md

 Issues and Resolutions
 Use this section to list of all major issues encountered and their resolution.

+Most of the problems I encountered were because of scope and where I was calling my function.
+This project has helped me understand scope and calling my functions more than I did before.
+Also, Getting pacman to move was very difficult as well as detecting if there is a wall infront of pacman.
+What helped me resolve was to break down everything into very small pieces and get that small piece to work.

 SAMPLE.....
 ERROR: app.js:34 Uncaught SyntaxError: Unexpected identifier